Updated 10/20/2022 includes recommendations if you do or don’t have a restricted use pesticide license.

-When planting open pollinated seed corn it is highly recommended that you have a good weed management plan.
+When planting open pollinated corn it is highly recommended that you have a good weed management plan.

 Keep in mind that our seed corn is open pollinated and non-gmo… if roundup (glyphosate) touches it it will die.

 If using herbicides always read and follow the label! :

 Things to consider: weeds that are up, weeds that you expect to see, following crop, cost, time, use restrictions.

 Suggested corn herbicide program for 2023 always read and follow the label!

 *Costs are approximates and are likely to vary.